HectorCastelli/old_personal-website/_input/blog/2021-07-10-tdd-gamedev.md

 - By guiding my development with tests, I will design more interesting situations
 - By the end of the project, the amount of bugs will be minimal
 - By relying on automated tests, I will be able to quickly iterate and deliver MVPs faster

+## The results

+This section will be updated with any findings or results as I experience them.
+Please, do not take the information here as a tome of absolute wisdom. **This part is written up as I go, so expect a lot to change.**

+### Initial setup

+When I first started testing this approach I decided to go from scratch on my project.
+My previous projects are badly written and my objectives were mostly to get experience implementing key systems so I could get a better grasp on how I should architect them for the long run.
+My idea was to create these quick prototypes, then throw them away before writing "production" code.

+So, when I started from zero and tried to implement new tests, the blank canvas proved to be a challenge.
+Having nothing available to test is quite hard when you have to think "what measurable result do I want to verify?".

+I decided to take a step back and do some planning.
+One of the theorized benefits is the ability to create vertical slices of gameplay easily.
+So, what is the first vertical slice composed of?

+For my project, this is what I initially came up with:

+- Player movement
+  - Walk/run
+  - Crouch
+  - Jump
+- Player camera
+  - Orbit
+  - Zoom
+  - Player Follow

+While these features are not unique to my game, they are a good base to make my game playable.
+This is also a great starting point for me to test what I can expect the player to be able to do and what I don't expect them to be able to do.
+So, combining this rather crude vertical slice with the concept of rational level design, I would be able to tune my character to make it so the players can move convincingly in the world, without issues.

+Besides this, even with such a "crude" vertical slice, automating the tests for things like "can the character jump over a X units wide gap?" is tricky.
+My first experiment will focus on extracting user input into a class that I can easily mock during my tests, in order to simulate user input.

+My first instinct is to use Godot's animation system to set this up in a graphical way, but maybe, when the time comes, I could write an AI agent 🤖 (that could later be reused for in-game AI controllers) to run thru my tests.
+Exciting stuff.